LMS Pricing: Find the Pricing Model That’s Right for You

 Takeaway

 This model’s simplicity is its main appeal, but it can also lead to unnecessary costs.
-Paying per learner means paying upfront for all users added to the learning management system, regardless of their actual usage.
+Paying per learner means that organizations pay upfront for all users added to the learning management system, regardless of their actual usage.
 It’s a good approach when learner numbers are stable over time and eLearning is a company requirement.

 Pros